opulencephp/docs/console-basics.md

 If you add/remove/modify any of these components in your application, you **must** run this command to flush the internal cache.
 Otherwise, your changes may not take effect.

 <h4 id="make">make:*</h4>
-To make creating new classes as simple as possible, Opulence supports several `make:*` commands to generate class files:
+To make creating new classes as simple as possible, Apex supports several `make:*` commands to generate class files:

 1. `make:command`
 2. `make:controller`